MDJoerg/abap_srgw/README.md

-# abap_srgw
+# Simple REST Gateway for ABAP Cloud

-Simple REST Gateway for ABAP Cloud
+This project is in prototyping state!